 Colombia makes it relatively easy to stay in the country for up to 180 days each calendar year with just a “tourist visa” stamp, as “tourist visa” or tourist permit extensions are even easier to get now as they are done online.

 Keep in mind a tourist stamp in your passport is not the same as a visa.
 If you want to stay longer, Colombia has over 20 types of visas.
-We have covered six of the most popular visas for expats on this website:
+We have covered seven of the most popular visas for expats on this website:

 - Colombia retirement visa